FlavScents AInsights Entry for Perillaldehyde (CAS: 2111-75-3)

 6. Regulatory Status (Regional Overview)

-In the United States, perillaldehyde is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
+In the United States, perillaldehyde is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in flavors.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 02.015.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, perillaldehyde is approved for use in Japan and China, with specific concentration limits.
-In Latin America, countries like Brazil and members of MERCOSUR have harmonized regulations, although specific approvals may vary.
+In Asia, perillaldehyde is permitted in Japan and China, with specific use levels defined by local authorities.
+In Latin America, countries like Brazil and those in MERCOSUR have harmonized regulations that allow its use in flavors and fragrances, subject to regional guidelines.

 Citation hooks: FEMA; EFSA; national authority publications